 Chef Nelson - "Should I buy a Tom Turkey or a Hen for Tenderness?
 Age, not gender, is the determining factor for tenderness in turkey.
 All domestic turkeys at the market are young, typically four to six months old.
 A hen weighs less than 16 pounds and a tom over 16 pounds."

 If there is one thing you can do to help make the day go smoother, get as much prep work out of the way as possible.
 Here are some suggestions from our chefs.

 When I prepare turkey in large quantities, I break down the birds ahead of time.
-It is no secret that the breasts and the legs do not cook evenly and entirely at the same time.
-So I break down the birds and cook the different parts separately so they are just cooked to perfection.
+It is no secret that the breasts and the legs do not cook evenly and entirely simultaneously.
+So I break down the birds and cook the different parts separately to be perfectly cooked.
 This is fine in a restaurant kitchen, as you do not need to serve that big bird as a centerpiece as you do at home.

-Breaking the bird down into Breasts and Legs allows you to get all the remaining parts together to build your stock.
+Breaking the bird down into breasts and legs allows you to combine all the remaining parts with building your stock.
 Preparing the stock ahead of time allows you to prepare your turkey gravy.
 It also gives you the critical ingredient to make your stuffing Over the Top."